 5.1 If the Client cancels then the following cancellation charges will apply:

-5.1.1 more than 60 days before departure: loss of deposit/registration fee.
+5.1.1 more than 60 days before departure: loss of prepayments.

-5.1.3 less than 30 days before departure: no refund will be paid.
+5.1.2 less than 60 days before departure: loss of all charges – no refund will be paid.

 5.2 Notice of cancellation must be given in writing to [email protected] Date of receipt of written cancellation by Maximum Adventure applies for 5.1.1 to 5.1.3.